 Joanne and Joe Smiddie-Brush are the primary contacts for booking, and we ask, beseech, and implore that you read this entire page before contacting us.
-Specifically, we advise you take a look at our schedule of upcoming concerts and PLEASE do not:
+Specifically, we beg of you:

-- inquire about playing on a weeknight (Monday – Thursday);
+- Do not inquire about playing Monday – Thursday.

-- ask us to book you if we have not yet had the opportunity to meet you in person and see you perform in front of a live audience;
+- Do not ask us to book you if we have not yet had the pleasure of being in your audience during a live performance.

-- ask for our assistance with finding other venues in the Indianapolis area.
+- Do not request our assistance with finding other venues in the Indianapolis area.
 We simply do not have the time.
-However, we can suggest that you take a look at the website Undiscovered Music Network, which has an extensive list of venues that present acoustic music throughout the United States. many of which are located in the Midwest.
+However, we can suggest that you take a look at the website Undiscovered Music Network, which has an extensive list of venues that present acoustic music throughout the United States, many of which are located in the Midwest.

 But seriously, we do realize this must be frustrating for performers who wish to play at our venues, but please understand that we receive far more inquiries from performers than we can ever hope to accommodate, given the limited number of concerts we present each year.